mitotic/graphterm/docs/virtual-setup.rst

-This section describes how to configure a Virtual Computer Lab using GraphTerm on a Linux server.
+This section describes how to configure a Virtual Computer Lab using GraphTerm on a Linux/Mac server.
 Some notable features are:

 - Automatic user creation, with the option of Google Authentication